unaibrrgn/templates/.github/ISSUE_TEMPLATE/basic-issue.md

 ---

-name: "Discussion for registry issue"
+name: "Re3gistry discussion"
-about: "Request a change on the issue"
+about: "Start a discussion or raise a question on the Re3gistry"
-title: "Request"
+title: "Discussion"

 ---

-Please describe the problem
+Please replace these lines with your question or discussion topic.